Curve Review (September 2023): Is It The Solution?

 Instant Notifications

-You can send up to £500 a day in any currency and Curve promises to take care of any FX charges that you may incur (Blue card limited to £500).
+Curve Send lets you easily send money to your friends and family using any of your payment cards linked to your account.
+You can send up to £500 a day in any currency, and Curve will take care of any FX charges you may incur (the Curve Blue card is limited to £500).

-It should be noted however that money can only be sent to another Curve cardholder.
+But you should be aware that money can only be sent to another Curve cardholder.

-To use Curve send all you need to do is head over to the ‘send’ section on the dashboard.
+To use Curve Send, simply head over to the ‘send’ section on the dashboard.

 sending money via curve send